George Scratchley Brown: Carter Administration

-Following Gerald Ford's defeat in the 1976 Presidential election and Jimmy Carter assuming the presidency on January 20, 1977, General George S. Brown remained to serve as Chairman of the Joint Chiefs of Staff under Carter Presidency.
-Before Carter assuming the Presidency, Brown along with Secretary of Defense Donald Rumsfeld already briefed the incoming Carter administration National Security team including Carter appointed Secretary of Defense Harold Brown about all of the important policy that had been taken during Ford administration and shall be continue under Carter administration such as the SALT II Treaty Talk.
+Following Gerald Ford's defeat in the 1976 Presidential election and Jimmy Carter assuming the presidency on 20 January 1977, Brown remained to serve as Chairman of the Joint Chiefs of Staff under Carter.
+Before Carter assumed the Presidency, Brown and Secretary of Defense Donald Rumsfeld briefed the incoming Carter administration National Security team, including the new Secretary of Defense, Harold Brown, about initiatives that had been taken during Ford administration and would continue under Carter administration, such as the SALT II treaty talks.
 Brown and Rumsfeld also gave Carter and his incoming National Security team a tour of The Pentagon in December 1976.
-Brown and Carter new Secretary of Defense Harold Brown worked together on a military policy especially the incoming SALT II Treaty and the continuation of Détente policy.However, there's been some differences take on military matters between Ford and Carter administration in which Brown disagreed with some of it such as Carter campaigned on a pledge to make the Pentagon more efficient, which led to the cancellation of some of importance military modernization program.
-As a result, the B-1B Program whom Brown is strongly support it, was cancelled under the Carter Administration.
-Brown also strongly opposed Carter decision to withdraw the United States Military from South Korea May 1977.
-But at some point Carter and Harold Brown did also agree with Brown about the important role of Strategic Air Command as the nations primary nuclear deterrence.
-Both Carter and General brown agreed that it was only Strategic Air Command that can anticipate and deter the incoming attack from United States adversary that was known as "First Strike" especially in time of national crisis that could escalate to a major crisis.
+They worked together on a military policy, especially the incoming SALT II Treaty and the continuation of Détente policy.

+However, there were some differences on military matters between Ford and Carter administrations, with which Brown disagreed, such as Carter's campaign pledge to make the Pentagon more efficient, which led to the cancellation of some of important military modernization programs.
+As a result, the B-1B Program, which Brown is strongly supported, was cancelled.
+Brown also strongly opposed Carter's decision to withdraw the United States Military from South Korea in May 1977.
+But at some point Carter and Harold Brown did agree with Brown about the important role of Strategic Air Command as the nation's primary nuclear deterrent.